Police say use of racial slur clearly audible as they investigate racist incidents toward Utah team - Local News 8

 Roberts said the March 21 incidents left players and coaches so shaken and concerned for their safety that they moved to a different hotel the next day.

-Tony Stewart, an official with the Kootenai County Task Force on Human Relations, has said the Utes were walking from their hotel to a restaurant when a pickup truck with a Confederate flag drove up and the driver began using racist language.
-After the team left the restaurant, the same driver returned “reinforced by others,” Stewart said, and they revved their engines and again yelled at the players.
+The statement said “many students, staff and other members of the traveling party were deeply disturbed and fearful after the incidents.”

+The university officials said a police report was filed on March 21 after the incidents, and they were working with authorities on the investigation.
+A university spokesman said Thursday that they didn’t have any additional comment beyond last week’s statement.

-Utah has said it filed a police report the night of the incidents.
-Coeur d’Alene police chief Lee White said last week that about 100 people were around the area that night.
+Coeur d’Alene police chief Lee White said last week that about 100 people were around the area the night of the incidents.
 He has said there are two state charges that could be enforced — malicious harassment and disorderly conduct — if someone is arrested.
 White also said he was working with the FBI.

 Far-right extremists have maintained a presence in the region for years.
 In 2018, at least nine hate groups operated in the region of Spokane and northern Idaho, according to the Southern Poverty Law Center.